 Researchers in eastern Africa, such as plant breeder Elizma Joubert and entomologist Regina Tende, are part of a global public-private partnership called Water Efficient Maize for Africa (WEMA).
-They are working to produce GM maize that can resist insects and thrive on limited amounts of water an ever-increasing challenge as drought has become the new norm for many farmers across Sub-Saharan Africa, where maize is an important staple crop.
-WEMA already is being grown commercially in South Africa, and has been successfully field-tested in Kenya and Uganda.
+They are working to produce GM maize that can resist insects and thrive on limited amounts of water.
+This is an ever-increasing challenge as drought has become the new norm for many farmers across Sub-Saharan Africa, where maize is an important staple crop.
+WEMA already is being grown commercially in South Africa and has been successfully field-tested in Kenya and Uganda.
 Most recently, Tanzania conducted its first-ever GMO field trial, and the drought-tolerant WEMA showed good results.
 Learn more about this historic trial and the potential it holds for small-scale farmers here.

 These five innovations are mitigating agriculture’s use of nitrogen, topsoil and land; helping plants be more efficient at using nitrogen and water; and reducing pesticide use.
 These are just some of the ways that agricultural scientists are helping improve global food security, reduce poverty and achieve environmental sustainability.
 To translate this innovative research into global practices that reduce the environmental footprint of the food we eat requires political will and the public support of policy makers, farmers and all of us, as consumers.

 Join us on Earth Day, April 22, as we March for Science as a global community in support of science and innovation needed to address the great environmental and agricultural challenges we face.

 Sarah Evanega holds a doctorate in plant biology from Cornell University, where she is the director of the Alliance for Science and senior associate director for International Programs at the College of Agriculture and Life Sciences.